typesafehub/sbt-lagom-bundle/README.md

 ## Settings

-The following settings are available:
+The following settings are available via `LagomBundleKeys`:

 Setting                  | Description
 -------------------------|------------